Effective New Hire Onboarding: 4 Tips For Busy Managers

 ☐ Create different kinds of learning opportunities: Doing a lot of side-by-side work is especially important when folks are new.
 Use the “I do/we do/you do” learning model where the new hire shadows you or others in action (“I do”), you find opportunities to work together on projects (“we do”), and they execute projects on their own (“you do”).

 4. It’s not all on you.
-One of the biggest challenges a busy manager faces in onboarding new hires is finding the time.
+One of the biggest challenges a busy manager faces when onboarding new hires is finding the time.

 ☐ Involve “the village”: Don’t assume that onboarding is your responsibility alone.
 Seek help and delegate parts of the onboarding task list to others in the organization.
 It not only helps you save time, but also helps your new hire build relationships across the organization.